 High Average Prices for Creative cloud services over the period of use

 Creative Cloud is priced as a subscription based service and costs about $900 a year ($74.99 monthly)at the highest price band.
 This subscription will allow users to access all the features available in the full version of the Creative Studio 6 which is priced at $2,500.
-We expect this to drive revenues from casual users and could potentially reduce loss of revenue due to piracy.
+We expect this to drive revenues from casual users and could potentially reduce the loss of revenue due to piracy.
 As the software can also be used for tablets, we expect the tablet market to drive subscriptions in the near term.
 This is likely to be the biggest driver in the future.
-In our model, we estimate that 1.44 million licenses for the creative cloud in 2016.
+3.454 million licenses for the creative cloud in 2016.
 More are expected to subscribe over the course of next few years as the company has done away with the perpetual licensing model for its Creative products, we expect a spike in the number of CC users going forward should help the company to bolster its revenues.
 The real advantage is for Adobe as it can exercise better control over software maintenance and updates, improving customer service.

 Growth in Internet Users Drives Demand for Web Design Apps

 As the Internet user population increases, the demand for creative software will also increase as more web designers create rich Internet sites using programs such as Adobe's Dreamweaver and Flash.
 Furthermore, with the advent of smartphones with powerful cameras, hobbyists are using sophisticated apps from companies such as Adobe to improve their pictures.
 We expect that this will bode well for Adobe in the future.